diplodoc-platform/html-extension/README.md

 - `isolatedSandboxHost` - fully-qualified URL of the [IFrame runtime](#a-note-on-isolated-strategy-usage) used specifically by `isolated` mode.
 Has no effect when other modes are used.
 This can still be overriden by [`EmbedsConfig.isolatedSandboxHostURIOverride`](./src/types.ts#L8) via [`EmbeddedContentRootController.initialize`](./src/runtime/EmbeddedContentRootController.ts#L53) and [`EmbeddedContentRootController.setConfig`](./src/runtime/EmbeddedContentRootController.ts#L94).
 - `sanitize` - optional function that will be used to sanitize content in `srcdoc` and `shadow` modes if supplied.

+- `sandbox` - sandbox-mode, used by `srcdoc` embedding strategy (see iframe sandbox attribute).
+Disabled by default.

 ## React hook for smart control